-Using a Debt Consolidation Company - Consolidating Your Debt
+Using a Debt Consolidation Company to Consolidate Your Debt

-It seems these days that more and more Americans are falling further and further into debt.
-If you have fallen behind on your payments, it can feel like there’s nowhere to turn.
+It seems these days that more and more Americans are falling further into debt.
+If you have fallen behind on your payments, it can feel like there’s nowhere to turn for help.
 One possible option to get organized and streamline your bills is to go the route of debt consolidation.
 Debt consolidation lets you roll several debts into one loan with a lower interest rate and longer payment term.
 That means you’ll pay less each month to just one lender instead of making payments to multiple creditors.